-Requirement Verification Drive hub motor with 36V Connect to battery, ensure wheel turns Accept speed control from MCU Turn throttle from off to full, ensure wheel ramps up in speed and remains steady when throttle is held a fixed setpoint
+Requirement Verification Drive hub motor with 36V Connect to the battery, ensure wheel turns.
+Accept speed control from MCU as an analog 5V signal Turn throttle from off to full, ensure wheel ramps up in speed and remains steady when throttle is held at a fixed setpoint.
 Transmit encoder signal to MCU Spin the rear wheel at a fixed speed, measure this speed with a tachometer.
-Output encoder reading from MCU, and ensure that the values match up -------------------------------- ---
+Output encoder reading from MCU, and ensure that the values match up.